 The 2016 SWM US National Championship MotoTrials Series kicked off in Ocala, Florida this weekend where eight-time and defending US Champ Pat Smage (Team RYP/Zip Express/Dunlop/Maxima/Sherco) and former number three in the world, Spaniard Marc Freixa (US Montesa), split wins over the course of the two-day event.

 Freixa is a welcomed addition to the American series, and in addition to competing in the championship he is also here to help develop American talent for Honda/Montesa.
-The 37-year-old retired from the world championship series five years ago and hasn’t ridden in competition until this weekend, so he came into the Florida event as somewhat of a dark horse.
+The 37-year-old retired from the world championship series five years ago to work on new tires with companies like TreadHunter.com and hasn’t ridden in competition until this weekend, so he came into the Florida event as somewhat of a dark horse.
 However, Smage had a good idea of what Freixa was capable of.

 Row assignments will be automatically determined by registration order.